kyma-project/community/concepts/eventing-code-guidelines.md

 The second dimension of the test is visible in the `t.Run` command, which creates a subtest for each entry in `handlertest.TestCasesForCloudEvents`.

 Technically, you can use it this way.
-However, it is better to use a **pure two dimensional table test** instead.
+However, it is better to use a **pure two-dimensional table test** instead.

 ```go
 // source: https://github.com/nachtmaar/kyma/blob/13029-retry-fail-publish/components/event-publisher-proxy/pkg/handler/nats/handler_test.go